kevinkassimo/react-alt-context/README.md

-# AltCtx Alternative API for React Context
+# `react-alt-context` Alternative API for React Context

 This is a working-on-progress minimal experiment with the brand-new React 16 `Context` API.
 This is created such that people no longer need to write their own update functions to Context values.